angelic3728/trading-platform/README.md

 ### Step 6
 Set the first highlighted stocks and widget stocks.
 At least 1 stocks should be highlighted and enabled for the widget to load the platform.

 You can set these by setting the `highlighted` or `widget` columns in the `stocks` table to `1`.
-You can have up to 4 stocks as highlighted.
+You can have up to 4 stocks, funds and cryptos as highlighted.

 After changing these values, run `php artisan cache:clear` to clear the cache